July 21, 2023, 3:33 am | Read time: 5 minutes

 “It supports the heating system and also produces hot water within this cycle.
 It is the more sophisticated technology,” says Andreas Skrypietz, an expert at the German Federal Environmental Foundation.

 In the collectors of a solar thermal system, a mixture of water and antifreeze flows, which is heated by solar radiation.
-The heat from the water is transferred via a heat exchanger to a combination storage tank.
-This serves as an interim storage for the heat.
+The heat from the water is transferred via a heat exchanger to a combination storage tank, which serves as an interim storage for the heat.
 The cooled liquid is pumped back to the collector.
 From the combination storage, the heat is transferred to the heating system or the hot water system.

 More on this: Can solar thermal reduce heating costs?

-What Are the Benefits of a Solar Thermal System?
+What Does a Solar Thermal System Offer?

 Can a Solar Thermal System Heat Alone?

 Solar systems achieve almost 80 percent of their annual yield between March and October.
-So not in the deep fall and winter when heating is needed.
+So not in the deep fall and winter, when heating is needed.
 Therefore, the system always requires an auxiliary heater.

 This is usually still an oil or gas heater, but a heat pump or pellet stove is also an option.
 Alexander Steinfeldt from the nonprofit advisory company co2online recommends a pellet heater as a supplement.
 “It is suitable for single and two-family homes.
 In summer, you can partially turn off the pellet heater.
 The solar thermal system is then sufficient to meet the hot water demand.”